 The ‘Gifted’ Program at St Clare’s is an Inclusive Classroom Approach which aims to cater for all students in their academic and social development and has a number of structures and processes in place for students who have been identified as having special gifts and talents.

 The Gifted program is faculty based.
-It is facilitated by the Student Support Unit, and implemented by the teachers within each Department.
+It is facilitated by the Inclusive Education Team and implemented by the teachers within each Department.
 Each faculty widely advertises subject-specific elective opportunities that provide stimulating, challenging activities for students who wish to participate.

 Information on activities for gifted students run by external organisations is advertised in St Clare’s newsletter, Tidings.
 The NSW Association for Gifted and Talented Children (www.nswagtc.org.au) is a valuable source of information, as is GERRIC, the Gifted Education Research Resource and Information Centre at the School of Education, NSW University.